sergijoan22/notes/notes/Google Cloud.md

 - Increase of cluster size for a specific time of larger loads
 - Optimal for storing time-series, graph or iot data
 - Tables are grouped in instances, with a maximum of 1000 tables each
+- Tables in development can be upgraded to production

 ### Use